apostolosfilippos/AV-Support-Workload-Analysis-Tokyo-Office/README.md

 ## Conclusion

-The data supports the case for a two-technician model:
+The data supports the case for a two-technician model :

 1. Proactive maintenance becomes possible.
 Daily health checks across three floors take ~2.4 hours.
 With one technician, this competes directly with meeting support and ad hoc requests.
    A second technician allows health checks to run without exception.